-Columbia Legal Services (CLS) has been investigating the state’s system of Legal Financial Obligations (LFOs) – fees, fines, costs and restitution imposed by courts on top of criminal sentences – and the enormous burden they put on Washington State's poor.
+Columbia Legal Services (CLS) has been investigating the state’s system of Legal Financial Obligations (LFOs) – fees, fines, costs and restitution imposed by courts on top of criminal sentences – and the enormous burden they put on Washington State's poor, fighting to reduce this burden.

 Valarie Bodeau understands this burden all too well.
 Though she served her sentence years ago, LFOs continue to hinder her efforts to move on with her life and raise her two children.
 Watch the video above to see how CLS is working to reduce the burden of LFOs and help people like Valarie lift themselves out of poverty.